Best Practices for creating Invoices & Credit Notes in QuickBooks

 Steps to Create an Invoice:

-2. Click Create Invoice to create a new invoice.
+1. Click on Invoices > Create Invoice to create a new invoice.

 Ensure your products and shipping charges are assigned to the correct tax categories in Galvix!
 Follow this guide to verify and set them up accurately.